JulianC775/peak_untamed/overview.md

-development stack - C# with Unity
+development stack - Python with Ursina
 **prototype only - to test mechanics** third person weapons - melee and guns eventually